27 Habits to Develop the Growth Mindset in Your Life

 11. Discover Your Why

-If you’re unsure, try practicing some meditation so you can contemplate your purpose.
+If you’re unsure, try practicing meditation to contemplate your purpose.
 Ask yourself questions such as:

 • What do I love to do?